 This proposal includes a number of changes intended to make the liver allocation system more equitable and efficient by improving the model for end-stage liver disease (MELD) and pediatric end-stage liver disease (PELD) scores, as well as updating current policies for pediatric Status 1A and 1B candidates.
-Together, these changes represent a broad update to the liver allocation system to ensure that liver transplant candidates are appropriately sorted and ranked according to their medical urgency for transplant.
+Together, these changes represent an important update to the liver allocation system to ensure that liver transplant candidates are appropriately ranked according to their medical urgency for transplant.

-In the current liver allocation system, the MELD and PELD scores are used to rank candidates based on their risk of 90 day waitlist mortality.
+The current liver allocation system uses the MELD and PELD scores to rank candidates based on their risk of 90-day waitlist mortality.
 The MELD score is used for adult and adolescent candidates and the PELD score is used for candidates under the age of 12.
 If candidates are particularly urgent, they can be listed at Status 1A or, if they are a pediatric candidate, they can also be listed as Status 1B.